purpleposeidon/1/README.md

 ## Why not write escape codes to the terminal, when `stdout` `isatty`?
 Because more than one process can be writing at a time.
-Also being able to distinguish who wrote what is a (useful property)[https://github.com/tene/weaver].
+Also being able to distinguish who wrote what is a [useful property](https://github.com/tene/weaver).
 Additionally, the string written to the terminal is not necessarily what the terminal reads, because of "line discipline".
 Best of all, `wall` exists.
 Writing escape sequences to the terminal is perilous to begin with; what if your program gets ^C'd?